YannKamche/Personal-Expense-Tracker-WebApp/README.md

+School-Group repository created for the development of a Three-tier application, project assigned by lecturer in the course DATA WAREHOUSE AND DATA MINING

 ## Name of Contributors
 1) KAMCHE YANN ARNAUD
 2) NKWI CYRIL AKINIMBON
 3) METAGNE KAMGA MAIVA
 4) AMABO JOSHUA

-School-Group repository created for submission of mobile project contributions from group members and consequently observation and grading by the lecturer..

 # PERSONAL EXPENSE TRACKER WEBApp
 A three-tier implementation of an expense tracker